Michael Santos (footballer)

-Michael Nicolás Santos Rosadilla (born 13 March 1993) is a Uruguayan footballer who plays as a forward for Argentine club Vélez Sarsfield.
+Michael Nicolás Santos Rosadilla (born 13 March 1993) is a Uruguayan footballer who plays as a forward for Argentine club Central Córdoba SdE, on loan from Vélez Sarsfield.

 Club career

 River Plate

 Born in Montevideo, Santos was a River Plate Montevideo youth graduate.
 He made his first team – and Primera División – debut on 13 February 2011, coming on as a second-half substitute for Federico Puppo in a 1–2 home loss against Rampla Juniors.

 On 28 April 2012, Santos scored his first professional goal, netting the winner in a 2–1 home win against Fénix.
 Exactly one month later, he was sent off for two bookable offenses in a 2–4 loss at Racing Montevideo.

 Santos scored a career-best 21 goals during the 2014–15 season, with braces against Fénix, Sud América (two times), and Juventud Las Piedras, aside from a hat-trick against El Tanque Sisley.
 He also scored River's first ever goal in the Copa Libertadores, through a penalty in a 2–0 home win against Universidad de Chile.